iamcal/homespring.js/README.md

 * a double-period creates a blank token without consuming the second period
 * a token can't start with a period
 * a blank token that would traverse tree-building beyond the root node adds a blank token as a child of the root node instead
+* salmon created in the `hatchery` are young, not mature